National Guard of Russia: National Guard as a tool against strategic destabilization

-According to Roger McDermott of The Jamestown Foundation, the National Guard was established in order to counter future colour revolutions and to link foreign and domestic threat assessments as part of a seamless web.
-McDermott links the origins of the corps to experience acquired during internal crises and power games among key actors in the 1990s, as well as to future colour revolutions abroad, especially close to the Russian borders and in Middle East.
-In this view, the 2016–2017 election cycle in Russia supplied domestic context for the timing of the implementation of the 2016 reform aimed to counter a strategic threat, but the deep reason does not lie into the actual elections.
-Gordon M. Hahn lists possible reasons behind the establishment of the National Guard as inter-departmental tension, violent conflict, and even armed clashes possible in conditions of potential greater instability.
+According to Roger McDermott of The Jamestown Foundation, the National Guard was established to counter future color revolutions and to link foreign and domestic threat assessments into a seamless web.
+McDermott links the corps' origins to experience gained during internal crises and power games among key actors in the 1990s, as well as to future color revolutions abroad, especially near Russia's borders and in the Middle East.
+In this view, the 2016–2017 election cycle in Russia provided a domestic context for the timing of the 2016 reform aimed at countering a strategic threat, but the deeper reason does not lie in the elections themselves.

+Gordon M. Hahn lists possible reasons behind the establishment of the National Guard, including inter-departmental tension, violent conflict, and even armed clashes under conditions of potential greater instability.
 According to former Federal Security Service Director and Russian Parliament Member Nikolai Kovalyov, the establishment of the National Guard was important amid NATO's eastward expansion.

-Official comments of Vladimir Putin

-Russian President Vladimir Putin, during a televised debate, denied any mistrust in the National Guard, saying that the Guard's direct subordination to the President comes from the fact that they have the authority of a ministry, and as a power ministry, it reports to the President.

 Media

-The National Guard of Russia has published the full-color magazine In the Line of Duty for their troops since 1958.
-It is stated to cover matters of the corps' service activity, as well as history and literature.
-The media is not allowed to report on the location of National Guard soldiers, in order to "protect the safety of the troops and their families."
+The National Guard of Russia has publishes the full-color magazine In the Line of Duty for their troops.
+It covers matters of the corps' service activity, as well as history and literature.
+The media is not allowed to report on the location of National Guard soldiers, to "protect the safety of the troops and their families."